 A.C.H., J.E.D, and J. A. L.P., conceived of and designed the fMRI experiment.
 A.C.H. and M. M. implemented the fMRI experiment and collected the data.
 A.C.H preprocessed and analyzed the data, and visualized results.
 A.C.H, J.E.D., and J.A.L.P. wrote the original draft of the manuscript.
 A.C.H, M.R.D., J.E.D., and J.A.L.P. reviewed and edited the final draft of the manuscript.

 DECLARATION OF INTERESTS

 The authors declare that they have no competing interests.

+FIGURE LEGENDS